mopioid/Borderlands-Commander/README.md

 Begin by [downloading the latest version of `Borderlands-Commander.zip` here](https://github.com/mopioid/Borderlands-Commander/releases).

+Your game must be hexedited for mods to be able to make changes in game.
+If you have not done this previously, [Borderlands Community Mod Manager](https://github.com/BLCM/BLCMods/wiki/Borderlands-Community-Mod-Manager) will do it for you.

 For Borderlands Commander to be able to interact with the game, you must add a few things to the game's Win32 folder.
 If you already have CommandInjector installed, you are all set to go and may skip ahead to [using Borderlands Commander](#usage)!

 1. Quit the game if it is running.